We may earn affiliate commissions for the recommended products. Learn more.

 Rating:4.4

 Roamless excels in providing highly flexible plans that left me impressed after testing.
-Add funds to a global wallet that's usable in 195 countries, including South Africa, and you can get the data you need on the go with no expiration date.
+There is a global plan, which includes more than 200 destinations, and what is important is that it doesn’t have a speed limit.
+Add funds to a global wallet that's usable in 200 destinations, including South Africa, and you can get the data you need on the go with no expiration date.

 Check out our Roamless review to learn more about this eSIM service.